 Where to Stay in Port Angeles

 We stayed at the Olympic Lodge and highly recommend it.
 This hotel is centrally located in Port Angeles, with quick and easy access to restaurants and the park entrance.
-Sea Cliff Gardens and A Hidden Haven Cottages (great for families with four people!) also get great reviews.
+It is also one of the highest reviewed properties in Port Angeles.
+The Angeles Motel and Aircrest Motel get decent reviews.
 If you are traveling by RV, you can stay at the Crescent Beach and RV Park.

 You will stay in Port Angeles for two nights.